2014–15 UEFA Women's Champions League

-German side 1.
-FFC Frankfurt defeated French side Paris Saint-Germain 2–1 in the final to win a record fourth title.
+German side Frankfurt defeated French side Paris Saint-Germain 2–1 in the final to win a record fourth title.

 Association team allocation

 A total of 54 teams from 46 UEFA member associations participated in the 2014–15 UEFA Women's Champions League.
 The ranking based on the UEFA Women's Champions League association coefficient was used to determine the number of participating teams for each association: